Conformal C2ST: Turning weak classifiers into strong two-sample tests: Experiments

 \paragraph{Experiment settings and baselines.} We benchmark the conformal C2ST against several well-established methods for assessing the quality of a neural posterior estimate.
-These include the \textit{Classifier Two-Sample Test (C2ST)} \cite{lopez2016revisiting}, described in Section~\ref{sec:prelims}; \textit{Simulation-Based Calibration (SBC)} \cite{talts2018validating}, which computes rank statistics for each marginal of \( q(\theta \mid y) \) and checks for uniformity under the true posterior; and \textit{TARP (Tests of Accuracy with Random Points)} \cite{lemos2023sampling}, which uses randomly sampled reference points and distance-based statistics to construct a test that is both necessary and sufficient for posterior validity.
+These include the C2ST \citep{lopez2016revisiting}, described in Section~\ref{sec:prelims}; SBC \citep{talts2018validating}, which computes rank statistics for each marginal of \( q(\theta \mid y) \) and checks for uniformity under the true posterior; TARP \citep{lemos2023sampling}, which uses randomly sampled reference points and distance-based statistics to construct a test that is both necessary and sufficient for posterior validity; and {Discriminative Calibration (DC)} which uses a multiclass classifier to get the strongest log-predictive-density (LPD) statistic \citep[Algorithm 1]{yao2023discriminativecalibrationcheckbayesian} and AutoML \cite{kübler2023automltwosampletest}.
+We also include MMDFuse \cite{biggs2023mmdfuselearningcombiningkernels}, a kernel two-sample test that fuses multiple kernels without data splitting as a kernel discrepancy baseline.
+We exclude comparisons with $\ell$-C2ST \cite{linhart2023lc2stlocaldiagnosticsposterior} since its primary objective is assessing the local performance of the NPE model at a specific conditioning input $x _o$, whereas our framework focuses on global testing across all $x$ with exact finite-sample guarantees.

-We adapt each baseline method as follows.
-For C2ST, given each $y$ sample, we sample once from $q(\theta \mid y)$ to create balanced training and test datasets.
-For SBC, we sample $m$ posterior samples from the approximate posterior for each $y$, then conduct the KS test between the rank statistics and the uniform distribution for each dimension independently, followed by Bonferroni correction to control for multiple testing.
-For TARP, we select random reference points and use the internal variables of its procedure to perform a KS test against the uniform distribution.
-Further implementation details and design choices are deferred to Appendix~\ref{app:eval}.
-For the conformal C2ST method, we evaluate both the "uniform test" from Section \ref{sec:uniform_test}, as well the "multiple test" variant described by \cite{hu2024}, from Section \ref{sec:multiple_test}.

-For all tests, we set the significance threshold at $\alpha = 0.05$.
-For each experiment, we sample $1000$ labeled data points $\{y_i,\theta_i, 1\}$ and $\{\ty_i,\tilde{\theta}_i, 0\}$ each from the true ($p$) and approximate ($q$) joint distributions, and we train a neural network classifier to discriminate between them.
-Then during testing, we evaluate the test power or Type I error by sampling $200$ additional batches with the same sampling budget as in training.
-All experiments are repeated with three random seeds, and we report the average results.
-Further details regarding training procedures and hyperparameters are provided in Appendix~\ref{app:training}.